rod-dot-codes/git-sweep-merged-and-stale/README.rst

 The answer
 ----------

-Using ``git-sweep`` you can **safely remove remote branches that have been merged into master**.
+Using ``git-sweep-merged-and-stale`` you can **safely remove remote branches that have been merged into master**.

 To install it run:

 ::

-    pip install git-sweep || easy_install git-sweep
+    pip install git-sweep-merged-and-stale || easy_install git-sweep-merged-and-stale

 Try it for yourself (safely)
 ----------------------------

-To see a list of branches that git-sweep detects are merged into your master branch:
+To see a list of branches that git-sweep-merged-and-stale detects are merged into your master branch:

 You need to have your Git repository as your current working directory.